Syverkok/Master_Thesis_Syver/README.md

 How to reproduce results:

 1)
 Fetch some CYGNSS data using first blocks of this messy code: fetch_cygnss_data_and_old_unsed_code.ipynb

 2)
 Get ERA5 and Oscar data manually.

 3)
 Calculate MSS values using this script : calculate_mss.py (which uses functions from functions.py)

 4)

-Play around with some of the codes here to inspect your results!
+Play around with some of the codes here to inspect your results : analysis.ipynb

-analysis.ipynb